7 Best Collaborative Word Cloud Tools (Mostly Free!)

 Sometimes, all you want in life is a no-frills collaborative word cloud.
 Nothing fancy, nothing customisable - just a big white space where your participants can submit their words from their phones.

 LiveCloud.online ticks all of those boxes.
-It requires no signup – just head to the site, send the link to your participants and you’re off.
+It requires no signup to use - just head to the site, send the link to your participants and you're off.

-Naturally, being as no-frills as it is, the design isn’t up to much.
-It’s sometimes hard to tell the words apart because all of them are the same colour, and most are the same size.
+Naturally, being as no-frills as it is, the design isn't really up to much.
+It's sometimes hard to tell the words apart because all of them are the same colour, and most of them are the same size.

 👏 Outstanding feature: You can save and open previously used word clouds, though that involves signing up for free.